jungmannlab/picasso/docs/index.rst

 Welcome to Picasso's documentation!
 ===================================

 This documentation is based on the `Nature Protocols publication <https://www.nature.com/nprot/journal/v12/n6/abs/nprot.2017.024.html>`__.
-It's aim is to cover all the recent updates.
+Its aim is to cover all the recent updates.

 .. toctree::
    :maxdepth: 2